T

 activity

-• Book your session in advance, especially for weekend visits.
+• Book your slot in advance.

 2. Midday